 Guide to Marbella, Marbella Travel Guide

-Puerto Banús is one of the more exclusive resorts in the area and this where the elite folk head to, you will no doubt bump into the odd celebrity or film star here as they flock to this chic resort.
-The marina is in the beautiful location of Nueva Andalucía in southwest Marbella.
-Most known for luxury shopping and its electric nightlife this is the place to sit down, enjoy a cool drink and people watch, you won’t be disappointed.
-By day Puerto Banús is a relaxed resort but as soon as the sun sets it comes alive in the most spectacular way, then it’s time to dress to kill and mingle with the crowd.
-All the big designer and brand names stores are found here, so whether you are searching for the ultimate in designer dress, shirt or shoes you can find it here but expect to give your credit card a battering.
+watch; you won't be disappointed.
+By day Puerto Banus is a relaxed resort, but as soon as the sun sets, it comes alive in the most spectacular way, then it's time to dress to kill and mingle with the crowd.
+All the prominent designer and brand name stores are found here, so whether you are searching for the ultimate designer dress attire, you can find it here but expect to give your credit card a battering.

 The amazing Marbella beaches are the prime attraction of this resort.
-From beaches offering lively beach parties to beaches offering plenty of water sports and from family friendly beaches to pretty private beaches, Marbella has it all.
-With more than 16 miles of coastline it is literally impossible to visit every single beach located in Marbella.
-With warm clear Mediterranean waters, spotless sandy beaches, a vibrant atmosphere and excellent weather; it is no wonder that Marbella beaches are busy during the summer months.
-There is a wide range of water sports on offer including pedalos, wake-boarding, parasailing, jet-skiing, water-skiing, windsurfing and scuba diving.
+From beaches offering lively beach parties to beaches offering plenty of water sports and from family-friendly beaches to pretty private beaches, Marbella has it all.
+With more than 16 miles of coastline, it is impossible to visit every beach located in Marbella.
+With warm, clear Mediterranean waters, spotless sandy beaches, a vibrant atmosphere, and excellent weather, it is no wonder that Marbella beaches are busy during the summer months.
+There is a wide range of water sports on offer, including pedalos, wake-boarding, parasailing, jet-skiing, water-skiing, windsurfing, and scuba diving.

 This is the best beach if you are looking for lively parties.
-This popular beach attracts the ‘in-crowd’ who comes to spend their days as well as nights lounging on the sun beds while sipping cocktails and listening to the world’s renowned DJs.
-Thousands of travellers flock to this amazing beach during the summer to be entertained at the renowned Full Moon Parties.
+This famous beach attracts the "in-crowd" who comes to spend their days as well as nights lounging on the sunbeds while sipping cocktails and listening to the world's renowned DJs.
+Thousands of travelers flock to this fantastic beach during the summer to be entertained at the famed Full Moon Parties.